Computationally-efficient Graph Modeling with Refined Graph Random Features: Theoretical analysis

 The above observation provides a straightforward algorithm for computing modulation function $f$ for GRFs++ with hyperparameter $l$: (1) map the graph kernel under consideration to function $g$, (2) compute its $(2l)^{th}$-root $h$, (3) find Taylor series of $h$ to define $f$.

-\begin{remark} Now we also see why the formula for $f$ in the GRFs++ mechanism corresponding to the diffusion graph kernel is particularly simple for any $l \in \mathbb{N}_{+}$.
-The roots of $g:x \rightarrow \exp(x)$, that corresponds to that kernel, are trivial to compute. \end{remark}
+\begin{remark} We now see why the expression for $f$ in the GRFs++ mechanism associated with the diffusion graph kernel is particularly simple for any $l \in \mathbb{N}_{+}$.
+This follows from the fact that the $l$-th root of the generating function $g(x)=\text{exp}(x)$ has the closed form $g^{1/l}(x)=\text{exp}(x/l)$. \end{remark}